edwadli/storyteam/app/README.txt

 TODO: more modes: iambic pentameter, rhyming, non-alphabetic languages (eg, chinese), limerick, sentence, everyone plays (where people vote on their favorite continuation each turn) etc...
+TODO: timers for each player (like chess clock)

 Other:
 favicon.ico